enterloper/create-user-flow/flow.md

 value is irrelevant to the system.
 If validation is cleared, an API will be fired to search for potential matches in the BSA database.

-### Two Possibilities:
+#### Two Possibilities:

-1. If one or more entries are found as a match, the user will be prompted to contact Member Care Services and then be sent to the **Log In Page** after pressing an acknowledgement button.
+1. If one or more entries are found as a match, the user will be prompted to select the matching account and then go through the process of Retrieving their respective Username.
+If the username can not be retrieved, the user will be advised to contact Member Care Services.

 1. If no matches are found, the second portion of the create account form will appear, as shown below.